Kerry Carpenter Player Props: Tigers vs. Royals

 Kerry Carpenter At The Plate

-- Carpenter is hitting .271 with eight doubles, a triple, 11 home runs and 14 walks.
+- Carpenter has eight doubles, a triple, 11 home runs and 14 walks while batting .270.

-- Carpenter has driven in a run in 15 games this season (28.8%), including eight games with more than one RBI (15.4%).
-He has also driven in three or more of his team's runs in four contests.
+- In 30.2% of his games this season, Carpenter has had at least one RBI.
+He's picked up more than one in 15.1% and driven in three or more of his team's runs in four contests.

-- In 18 of 52 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 35.8% of his games this year, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.